Working for us

 - the abilities, qualifications, experience, standard of work performance and capabilities that are relevant to the performance of those duties.

-Details of vacancies with the NSW Ombudsman can be found by accessing one of the following sites:
+NSW Ombudsman vacancies can be found by accessing one of the following sites:

-General information about our recruitment and selection process can be obtained by accessing the documents below.
+General information about recruitment and selection process can be obtained by accessing the below sites:

 Graduate recruitment and university placements